Inventory of the various programmes and initiatives which are funded by the European Commission and which have an urban dimension.

-The pilot European Urban Knowledge Network has been launched (www.eukn.org) on 27th October 2005.
-The pilot project led by the Dutch Government in cooperation with 15 Member States provides a network of national focal points to provide advice and information to cities on a wide range of issues, including urban environment.
+The pilot European Urban Knowledge Network was launched (www.eukn.org) on 27th October 2005.
+The pilot project led by the Dutch Government in cooperation with 15 EU Member States provides a network of national focal points to provide advice and information to cities on a wide range of issues, including urban environment.
 The network is now open for use.

 Order your free copy of the EU Expert Group on the Urban Environment's report "European Sustainable Cities" (available whilst stocks last).
 To order, complete this form.
 The report is available in different languages.